 Chancellor's Research Fellowship

-Chancellor’s Research Fellowship Application Workshops will be hosted Weeks 2-8.
+Chancellor’s Research Fellowship Application Workshops will be hosted during Weeks 2-8 in Winter Quarter.
 All applicants must attend these workshops to be eligible to apply.
 Please click here to see the dates and RSVP.

 If you have attended the mandatory CRF Application Workshop and would like to schedule a meeting with a CRF to ask follow-up questions please fill out our MEETING FORM